Madrid, art and parks at the Spanish Capital. Our lovely guide to Madrid!

 Just one note before we start, all the museums and sights are reached by metro and buses.
 Most of the time we walked around the city, the architecture is nice and you can find some hiding secrets in town.
 But if you prefer to save energy, I recommend to use the underground system.
 Madrid has 10 metro lines, super easy to understand and useful.
 Go to the tourist information office or their website for metro tickets especial deals.

 – Museo del Prado ♥♥♥

 Getting there: metro Banco de Espanha (L2) and metro Atocha (L1), bus lines: 9, 10, 14, 19, 27, 34, 37, 45

 Opening Hours: Monday to Saturday from 10am – 8pm.
 Sundays 10am – 7pm.

 Tickets: 14€, or 7€ reduced price.
 Free admission Monday to Friday from 6pm – 8pm, Sundays 5pm – 7pm

 The Prado Museum is renowned to be the biggest art gallery in the world.
 It houses 8.600 paintings, but they can exhibit only 2 thousand of them due to a lack of space inside the museum.
-There you can find the most important spanish artists like Velàzquez, Goya and El Greco, and great painters from all around the world like Rembrandt, Sandro Botticelli and Rafael.
-Apart from the paintings you can also find sculptures, church altars and amazing furnitures.
+There you can find the most important Spanish artists like Velàzquez, Goya and El Greco, and great painters from all around the world like Rembrandt, Sandro Botticelli and Rafael.
+Apart from the paintings, you can also find sculptures, church altars and amazing furniture.
 Even if you don’t understand the paintings or if you are not much into arts, a visit to the museum is more than worthy.
-The building itself is a piece of art, and has to be seen.
+The building itself is a piece of art and has to be seen.

 Address: Santa Isabel St. 52